Here are some inexpensive ways to tackle that

 The strength level of door hinges may seem insignificant to the promotion of security, but they are also a common cause of easy break-ins, aside from weak or non-existent deadbolts.
 The good news is the current standards of building require companies to install proper hinges and screw them in using longer screws, both on the interior and exterior doors.

 However, many of the screws on hinges are ¾ inches in length, and these have a problem with durability.
 In fact, many people will have issues because those screws will regularly fall out over time as they continue using their doors.
 The best screws to go for are between one to three inches.
 This is because they will fasten the hinges firmly into the studs that frame the door, assuming the door itself does not have structural issues.

 Building regulations dictate that exterior doors need to be strong – in fact, they need to be stronger than interior doors.
 However, when your door is hollow inside, regardless of what the external material is, it is easy for someone to break in.

 Make sure the exterior doors are all solid – completely.
 That means they should not contain any sign of hollowness.
 Solid wood doors are much better at maintaining security compared to hollow core doors – unless the intruders want to axe your doors to get in.

-In addition, do not put decorative windows on your front door – they have less levels of security even though they look great.
+In addition, do not put decorative windows on your front door – they have fewer levels of security even though they look great.